arigoldx/ensime.github.io/editors/emacs/install.md

 - Scala 2.10.6+ / 2.11.8+ / 2.12.1+

 ## Installing

+**If you need scala 2.12 you need to use the developer / unstable version.**

 We assume that you already have [MELPA](http://melpa.org) set up as per our [Learning Emacs](/editors/emacs/learning) guide.